ladopixel/fleet-sdk-burntokens/README.md

 This application has been created with Chakra-ui using Create React App and Fleet SDK.

-We will create an token using Fleet-sdk https://fleet-sdk.github.io/docs/ https://github.com/fleet-sdk
+We will burn tokens using Fleet-sdk https://fleet-sdk.github.io/docs/ https://github.com/fleet-sdk